-Applications are considered for fall semester starts only, with suggested deadlines of January 15 or June 1.
+Application Deadline: January 15 (for fall semester start).
 Applicants should ensure that all of the required materials are submitted by that date.

 Bachelor’s degree and a cumulative undergraduate GPA of at least 3.0.
 We do not require a specific undergraduate major; however, we do look closely at your transcript to see if you have taken classes that are relevant for counseling.